 Both teams were in the penalty with 6:42 left in the fourth quarter, and over 20 total fouls were called in the second half alone.

-Page 2 of 2 - “We just have to play through it and keep playing hard,” Alvord said.
+“We just have to play through it and keep playing hard,” Alvord said.
 “I thought in the third quarter and the beginning of the fourth quarter we were playing afraid to foul, and that was hurting us more than if we had fouled.
 It was a physical battle.